 Customer communication has changed as well.
-Communication over artificial intelligence-based platforms like omnichannel platforms has reduced the cost and improved the service quality.
+Communication over artificial intelligence-based platforms like omnichannel platforms has reduced cost and improved service quality.

 Following are some statistics that make the omnichannel process one of the best support systems.

-- Another survey by Aspect Software points out that businesses that employ omnichannel strategies achieve 91% better customer retention rates than those that do not.
+- A survey by Aspect Software points out that businesses that employ omnichannel strategies achieve 91% better customer retention rates than those that do not.

 - In its report, UC Today suggested that 9 out of 10 customers prefer the omnichannel experience with seamless service between different communication methods.

 These are undoubtedly fascinating statistics.
 The question that arises here is what precisely is omnichannel?
 And why is omnichannel gaining such widespread importance?
 The highlights have been shared in the article below.